Logistics Management System: How To Build Custom LMS for Transportation

-How to Develop a Logistics Management System?
+How to develop a logistics management system?
 Since digital technology is transforming different sectors connected to logistics, like retail, the likelihood of digital disruption consuming logistics increases.
 For example, with the rise of e-commerce, digital entrants for last-mile delivery have also been triggered.

 The logistics industry is characterized by significant inefficiencies, including the fact that half of the trucks return empty on their return journey; digital transformation can be used to reduce energy consumption and improve efficiency.